NHS vs NCT antenatal classes

-- Antenatal classes for mums and dads: In addition to NCT, The Daisy Foundation runs antenatal education courses in many parts of the UK and there are also other local options, for example Bump & Baby Club in London and the South East.
+- Antenatal classes for mums and dads: In addition to NCT, The Daisy Foundation runs antenatal education courses in many parts of the UK.
+There are also other local options, for example Bump & Baby Club in London and the South East.
 You can check with your midwife if they know of any classes in your area.

 - Partners’ antenatal classes: In some areas there are classes specifically for partners.
-Some expectant parents find that very useful as they can raise questions and concerns – and bond – with other people in the same position as them.
+Some expectant parents find these very useful as they can raise questions and concerns – and make friends – with other people in the same position as them.

 - Birth techniques: Some private classes focus more on specific techniques to help you cope with labour, such as hypnobirthing.

 - Pregnancy exercise: While you can exercise mostly as normal when you’re pregnant, many expectant parents enjoy classes that have been designed specifically with pregnant bodies in mind.
 Pregnancy yoga, pilates and water aerobics are some options you can look into.